 Thai Labor Law

-The main Thai labour law consists of the Civil and Commercial Code on contracts relating to the Hire of Services (Book III, Title VI), the Labour Protection Act 1998, the Labour Protection Act (No.2) 2008, the Labour Protection Act (No.3) 2008, the Labour Relations Act 1975, the Act on Establishment of Labour Courts and Labour Court Procedures 1979, the Social Security Act 1990 and the Compensation Act 1994.
+The main Thai labour law consists of the Civil and Commercial Code on contracts relating to the Hire of Services (Book III, Title VI), the Labour Protection Act 1998 (amended 2019), the Labour Relations Act 1975, the Act on Establishment of Labour Courts and Labour Court Procedures 1979, the Social Security Act 1990 and the Compensation Act 1994.
 The Department of Labour Protection and Welfare, under the Ministry of Labour and Social Welfare, is charged with implementing labour laws and performing labor inspections throughout the country.

 The minimum wages per day are fixed at rates depending on the location of the work place.
-From 1 April 2018, the Thai minimum wages are as follows:
+As of 1 January 2021, the Thai minimum wages are as follows:

-- Baht 318 for Kalasin, Chantaburi, Nakorn Nayok, Prachinburi, Mukdahan, Sakon Nakorn and Samut Songkram
+- Baht 323 for Kalasin, Chantaburi, Nakorn Nayok, Mukdahan, Sakon Nakorn and Samut Songkram

-- Baht 325 for Bangkok, Chachoengsao, Nakorn Pathom, Nonthaburi, Pathum Thani, Samut Prakarn and Samut Sakorn
+- Baht 331 for Bangkok, Nakorn Pathom, Nonthaburi, Pathum Thani, Samut Prakarn and Samut Sakorn

 The above rates are subject to change from time to time.